rancher-sandbox/docs.rancherdesktop.io/docs/preferences.md

 ### Containter Runtime

 Set the [container runtime] for Rancher Desktop.
 Users have the option of [containerd] which provides namespaces for containers and the use of nerdctl or [dockerd (moby)] which enables the Docker API and the use of the Docker CLI.
-Only one container runtime will work function at a time.
+Only one container runtime will function at a time.

 When switching to a different container runtime: